Kingston Flyer: Locomotives and rolling stock

 From September 2000 until 2003, K 92, a preserved member of the Rogers K class that headed the original Flyers, was based in Kingston and operated services both by itself and together with the A^{B} engines.
 The locomotive was owned by the Waimea Plains Railway Trust and returned briefly during 2008-09 until the bankruptcy when it was recovered by the WPRT and moved to their base at Mandeville on the old Waimea Plains Railway Trust in November that year and where it remains to date.

-The Flyer also has a resident shunting locomotive, TR350, a 15-tonne 0-4-0 diesel-hydraulic shunting locomotive built by A & G Price of Thames.
-This duty had been filled since the 1990s by 0-6-0DM DSA551, which was recalled by Tranz Rail Limited in 1999 and replaced by the smaller TR class.
-The TR was used to shunt at Kingston and provide motive power for work trains during the winter shutdown.
+The Flyer also has a resident shunting locomotive, TR350, a 15-ton 0-4-0 diesel-hydraulic shunting locomotive built by A & G Price of Thames.
+This duty had been filled since the 1990s by 0-6-0DM DSA551, which was recalled by Tranz Rail Limited in 1999 and replaced by the smaller TR class shunters.
+The TR was used to shunt at Kingston and provide motive power for work trains during the winter shut-down.
 It remains there with the other locomotives and rolling stock in the compound.

-Initially, the Flyer started out with seven wooden-bodied passenger carriages:
+Initially, the Kingston Flyer started out with seven wooden-bodied passenger carriages: